 Also, the ‘how’ of achieving your goal is just as essential for your resume.
 Merely explaining the intent and how much you achieved is abstract if you don’t state the ‘how.’
 It enhances the logical flow of your actions.
-You saved amusement park $1500 by digitising ride tickets?
+You saved amusement park $1500 by digitizing ride tickets?
 So mention it!

 To craft an ideal resume bullet, highlight the associated actions, skills, capabilities and the knowledge areas utilized for driving the action.
 There needs to be clarity in the flow along with some focus on the overall resume format or template.

 Bullet Sans Specifics